Comparative Analysis of the Efficiency of Application of Legendre Polynomials and Trigonometric Functions to the Numerical Integration of Ito Stochastic Differential Equations: Comparative Analysis of the Efficiency of Application of Legendre Polynomials and Trigonometric Functions for the Integrals

 The formula (\ref{y1}) appears for the first time in \cite{19}.
-The mean-square error (\ref{x7}) has been obtained for the first time in \cite{3} on the base of the simplified variant of Theorem 3 (the case of pairwise different $i_1,\ldots,i_k$).
+The mean-square error (\ref{x7}) has been obtained for the first time in \cite{3} on the base of the simplified variant of Theorem 8 (the case of pairwise different $i_1,\ldots,i_k$).

-The number $q$ as we noted above must be the same in (\ref{x2})--(\ref{x5}).
-This is the main drawback of this approach, because really the number $q$ in (\ref{x5}) can be chosen essentially smaller than in (\ref{x2}).
+As we noted above, the number $q$ must be the same in (\ref{x2})--(\ref{x5}).
+This is the main drawback of this approach because really the number $q$ in (\ref{x5}) can be chosen essentially smaller than in (\ref{x2}).